frntn/vagrant-elk-clientserver/README.md

 * The [frntn/trusty64-wordpress](https://vagrantcloud.com/frntn/boxes/trusty64-wordpress)
 contains a ready to use WORDPRESS server
-* VM is provisioned at start up : install and configure `logstash-forwarder`
+* VM is provisioned at start up to install and configure `logstash-forwarder`
 * VM has host-only IP address `192.168.34.151`
 * `Wordpress` is binded on port 80 through `nginx`
 * `Logstash-forwarder` is configured to send auth and syslog events to